Spell Herbs | Mysticum Luna Spell Herb Directory

+One of our favourite spell herbs!
 This herb is a very powerful addition to any magickal collection.
 Drink the infusion (and despite what you will read, this herb is actually very palatable) before scrying or any form of divination, as it aids psychic ability.
 Wash your crystal ball or scrying mirror in the infusion to keep it magickally cleansed, whilst standing the sphere on a bed of mugwort will aid the scrying.
 A sachet of mugwort hung over the front door will keep evil away, whilst carrying a sachet will increase lust and fertility.
 If you are an astral traveller, then it will be easier to project with mugwort by your side.
 Medicinally, mugwort tea is excellent for the menopause.

 Mustard stimulates digestion and enhances absorption, whilst an infusion will fight off colds and infections, lethargy and depression, used as a footbath (yellow) or as a gargle, it is antiseptic for sore throats and tonsillitis.
 These seeds with your meal helps the body to fight colds, arthritis and rheumatism.

 Carry for luck and protection, and sprinkle the ground nutmeg into candles or incense to attract money.
 String the nutmeg and place around a baby’s neck for a herbal teething ring.